 Click through to watch our video interview with Dr Damian Evans on the 2015 Cambodian lidar survey, how lidar works, and the most significant discoveries of the Cambodia airborne laser scanning surveys of both 2012 and 2015.

-Note: while it should be obvious this content is original and is copyright, Lara has already had her Guardian story, including interviews we conducted here in Siem Reap on audio and video-tape, plagiarised.
-If you’re an editor looking for a story, email us.
+Note: while it should be obvious this content is original and we are the copyright owners, Lara has had her original Guardian story plagiarised multiple times.
+This is a story months in the making, based on fieldwork on the ground at archaeological sites and interviews we conducted here in Siem Reap on audio and video-tape.
+If you’re an editor looking for a story, email us, don’t steal our content.